IJHack/QtPass/CONTRIBUTING.md

 * Add you language to the `qtpass.pro` file under TRANSLATIONS and in the `resources.qrc` file.
-* Next run the command `./translate` which will create and update the localization files.
+* Next run the command `qmake` which will create and update the localization files.
 * Edit your file with (let's imagine your language is sv_SE (Swedish) `linguist localization/localization_sv_SE.ts`